hyurl/asrpc/README.md

 ## Error Handle

-If any error occurred on the server side in a service, the error will be send back to the client, and it will be just like the error the occurred on the client side, you will not see any difference between them, so just focus on your design as usual.
+If any error occurred on the server side in a service, the error will be send back to the client, and it will be just like the error that occurred on the client side, you will not see any difference between them, so just focus on your design as usual.